hisplan/mass-paral-param-search/README.md

 Convert to template: [classifier.template.ipynb](diabetes/classifier.template.ipynb)

 - Import a bunch of scikit-learn classifiers.
+- Tag the confusion matrix cell with `confusion`.
 - Tag the accuracy cell with `accuracy`.
 - Tag the ROC curve with `roc`.